jzhupan/vscode-theme/README.md

 # vscode-theme

-I'm interested in making a visual studio code theme for fun and to challenge my color theory skills.
+This is a case study, learning to create a customized visual studio code theme.